 \section{Conclusion}

 We demonstrate that our dynamic extensions of JR and EJR can lead to much fairer outcomes for various instances.
 Our axioms possess a clear fairness appeal, as they seek to minimize the underrepresentation of large aligned groups, which in real-world political settings may otherwise foster resentment.
-However, as for many other voting rules that try to maximize some objective, like CC or PAV, computing the optimal $\alpha$-value is NP-hard, even for JR.
+However, as with many other voting rules that aim to maximize an objective, such as CC or PAV, computing the optimal $\alpha$-value is NP-hard, even for JR.

 While existing voting rules can exhibit poor worst-case behavior theoretically, they perform reasonably well on our artificially generated datasets.
 A natural direction for future work is to evaluate these rules on real-world data, for instance, using the Polkadot dataset \citep{boehmer2024approval}.
 When restricting the set of voting instances, we obtain several positive results regarding the efficient computation and verification of $\alpha$-values.
-Empirical results underline the importance of considering adaptive quotas in multiwinner approval voting and perhaps other settings.
+Empirical results underscore the importance of considering adaptive quotas in multiwinner approval voting and, perhaps, in other settings.
 Further extensions could include generalizing our framework to weakly cohesive groups or developing broader notions of cohesiveness based on justified representation functions.
 Such generalizations may also prove useful in continuous settings, such as budget aggregation.